cdsap/Bagan/README.md

 ` ./bagan MODE COMMAND`

 Bagan will execute the experiments in a Kubernetes environments.
+For each experiment Bgan will create a Pod where it will run the target repository applying the experimentation.

 There using the package Manager will be created the infrastrucure applications like Grafaa and InfluxDb and the experimentation.
 To report the data Bagan will use Talaiot.
 Bagan is working